Car insurance

 If you’re still not sure which insurance to buy, consider these questions:

-• How often do you drive your car?
+• Do you use your car for work or to commute?
+A more comprehensive policy will give you peace of mind if you drive often, or your vehicle is vital for work.
 If you only drive occasionally, the likelihood of an accident or damage is lower.

 • What are the chances of vandalism or theft?
 If you live in a high crime area, then a greater level of cover may pay off in the long run.

 • Where do you keep your car?
-If you have a garage or off-street parking, then your car is less likely to suffer damage or vandalism.
+If you have a garage or off-street parking, your car is less likely to suffer damage or vandalism.

 • How have you financed your car?
 If you bought your car with a finance option, you may be required to get fully comprehensive cover until the loan has been paid in full.